pdavidow/ihw/README.md

 ---

 NOTES
+1) See branch "base" for starting point.
-Introduced Anchor such that auctioned NFT only serves one purpose.
-See branch "base" for starting point.
+2) Introduced Anchor such that auctioned NFT only serves one purpose.
+3) Proliferation of modules is mostly due to avoidance of cyclic dependencies.
 ---

 USAGE